anupn18/readme_lifesight/docs/PLATFORM/action/optimizer-1/automated-budget-optimization.md

 The Optimizer's intelligence is directly linked to the scenarios you build in the Planner.
 It takes the channel-level spend allocation computed by a budget scenario and translates it into granular, daily or weekly budget modifications for individual campaigns and ad sets.

-This translation from a high-level channel budget to a specific campaign budget is managed by Lifesight's proprietary allocation score, which considers historical performance and other factors to determine the most effective distribution of funds.
+This translation from a high-level channel budget to a specific campaign budget is managed by proprietary Optimizer allocation score, which considers historical performance and other factors to determine the most effective distribution of funds.

 <br />

 > 📘 Default Scenarios Only
 >
 > Please note that the Optimizer can only implement recommendations from a budget scenario that has been set as the 'default' in the Planner.
 This ensures that you are always acting on your primary, approved strategic plan.
+>
+> Refer to this [guide](https://docs.lifesight.io/docs/default-scenario#/) to learn more about default scenario.

 <br />